Obscurity-Labs-Training/wape-cookies-lab/README.md

    - Go to `http://localhost:5000/get_secure_cookie` to retrieve the cookie.

 5. **Stop the Application**:
-   - Run `docker-compose down` to stop the container.
+   - Run `docker compose down` to stop the container.

 Enjoy the lab!